ImranAzizPC/neo4j/README.md

 ##  What is Graph DB

     - They’re not visual graph and charts.
-    - Graph databases use nodes to store data entities, and edges to store relationships between entities
     - Data is represented as nodes, which are connected by edges, or relationships.
     - Each node and edge can also have properties, which store additional information about the data.
     - The graph model is a natural fit for data with complex relationships, such as social networks, supply chains, and biological networks.